srpattison/AmsterdamBlockchainWeek/events/starknet-mixer-powered-by-zkx/README.md

 # Add or remove paragraphs as needed, but remember the hyphen before each entry.
 synopsis:
   -
-    A meet-up dedicated to the StarkNet ecosystem on the sidelines of DevConnect Amsterdam.
+    A meet-up dedicated to the StarkNet ecosystem on the sidelines of Blockchainweek Amsterdam.
 The event is casual; relax, unwind, share ideas and socialize with your StarkWare brethren.
   -
     See you at our first mixer with the StarkNet community!